 The problem of coastal flooding due to sea level rises and storm surges are a significant threat to life, property, livelihoods, and infrastructure in the Niger Delta region.
-The oil industry in the region is equally vulnerable to climate change-induced extreme weather events such as storm surges which threaten off-shore rigs, ongoing modular/existing refineries and oil tanker shipments.
-For an industry that is strategic for Nigeria’s corporate and fiscal survival, the impact of such climatic disruption on the oil industry in the Niger Delta will resonate beyond the geographical region and the energy sector in Nigeria.
-The national security implications of the sudden disruption of the oil industry in the Niger Delta by climate variability will cascade disastrously through the Nigerian economy
+The oil industry in the region is equally vulnerable to climate change-induced extreme weather events such as storm surges that threaten off-shore rigs, ongoing modular/existing refineries, and oil tanker shipments.
+For an industry that is strategic for Nigeria’s corporate and fiscal survival, the impact of such climatic disruption on the oil industry in the Niger Delta will cascade disastrously through the Nigerian economy

 Southern Nigeria’s coastline is already changing as a result of erosion caused by sea surges and tidal waves.
-A 2009 study by Britain’s Department for International Development (DFID) predicts a possible sea level rise from 1990 levels to 0.3 m by 2020 and 1m by 2050, under a high climate change scenario.
-A sea level rise of 1m could result in the loss of a significant percentage of the Niger Delta.
+A 2009 study by Britain’s Department for International Development predicted a possible sea-level rise from 1990 levels to 0.3 m by 2020 and 1m by 2050, under a high climate change scenario.
+A sea-level rise of 1m could result in the loss of a significant percentage of the Niger Delta.
 Indeed, the oil industry in the Niger Delta is equally very vulnerable to climate change-induced extreme weather events.

-The United Nations Population Fund’s (UNFPA)’sponsored agency, Royal Heritage Health Foundation (RHHF) reported that heavy rainfall and flooding in 2018 affected no fewer than 826,403 people.
+The heavy rainfall and flooding in 2018 were reported to have affected no fewer than 826,403 people.
 The Nigerian Hydrological Services Agency had indicated that the rivers Benue and Niger had almost reached high levels which resulted in the deadly flooding in 2012 where two million Nigerians were displaced, 30 states affected and 363 died.
-This is in addition to the destruction of homes, farm lands and other diseases that later greeted the affected areas in the aftermath of the 2012 flood.
+This is in addition to the destruction of homes, farmlands, and other diseases that later greeted the affected areas in the aftermath of the 2012 flood.
 Between 2015 and 2017 a series of floods had displaced more than 100,000 people and were responsible for scores of deaths.

 Harsh environmental conditions such as drought, desert encroachment, and desertification mix with weak adaptive capacity and increasing population which forces locals to either migrate or compete for available arable land and water.
-Desertification, water shortages and insecurity (cattle-rustling, Boko Haram and land-related conflicts) in the far North have made seasonal movement of the mostly Fulani cattle herders more permanent.
+Desertification, water shortages and insecurity in the far North have made the seasonal movement of the mostly Fulani cattle herders more permanent.
 The pastoralists traditionally migrate towards greener Savannah zones to feed their cattle.

 This change in migration patterns tends to cause instability.
-When the capacity of the receiving communities is stretched or interactions and relations become conflictual due to demographic changes or other dynamics such as presence of criminal elements in host farming or fishing community and visiting nomadic community.
-The risk of ethnic, religious or communal violence is increased.
+When the capacity of the receiving communities is stretched or interactions and relations become conflictual due to demographic changes or other dynamics such as the presence of criminal elements in host or visiting community.

 According to a report released by the International Crisis Group in July, the violence between Nigerian farmers and herders killed at least 1,300 people in the first half of 2018 – “about six times more civilian lives than the Boko Haram insurgency”.
 The report (Stopping Nigeria’’s Spiraling Farmer-Herder Violence) stated that the decades-long conflict has been aggravated by, among other factors, “climate-induced degradation of pasture”.

-The complex rural banditry problem in the north-west Nigeria axis is as a result of the multiple underlying factors mutually reinforcing each other.
-These include the influence of environmental resource depletion, scarcity and competition due to population explosion, drought and desertification
+The complex rural banditry problem in the north-west Nigeria axis is a result of the multiple underlying factors mutually reinforcing each other.
+These include the influence of environmental resource depletion, revenge killings, cattle rustling and uncovered spaces.

-Climate change exacerbated vulnerabilities and risks in North East and Lake Chad region.
+Climate change exacerbated vulnerabilities and risks in the North East and Lake Chad region.

 In Yobe State, the Sahara desert is swallowing houses, roads, farmlands and livelihoods.
 Land degradation as a result of sandstorms, desertification and desert encroachment is increasing poverty and vulnerability of the local population.
 Human and livestock populations are severely affected in eight local government areas, in the northern part of the state.

 The dependence on oil rent for 90 per cent of export revenues also leaves the economy vulnerable to climate policies that seek to wean the world off fossil fuels.
-The growing investment in alternative energy for transportation, energy and the acceptance of electric vehicles in response to climate change, will reduce global demand and increase the risk to Nigeria’s national iIncome provider oil. .
+The growing investment in alternative energy for transportation, energy, and the acceptance of electric vehicles in response to climate change, will reduce global demand and increase the risk to Nigeria’s national income provider oil. .

-Climate change impact on military budget, operations and readiness
+Climate change impact on the military budget, operations and readiness

-Climate change is a “threat multiplier,” exacerbating insecurity from herders-farmers’ violence in north central Nigeria to the Boko Haram insurgency in the north east.
-At the same time desertificationextreme weather events a pose direct threat to the military’s ability to respond to military and humanitarian crisis.
+Climate change is a “threat multiplier,” exacerbating insecurity from herders-farmers’ violence in north-central Nigeria to the Boko Haram insurgency in the northeast.
+At the same time, extreme weather events pose a direct threat to the military’s ability to respond to military and humanitarian crises.